 To find out if you signed an arbitration agreement, you should ask your human resources (HR) department or manager if you can see your employee file.
 If they are reluctant to let you see the entire file, you can specifically ask if you’ve signed an arbitration agreement.
 However, if they kept your file from you, that’s definitely a red flag you should note.

 You should never sign an employment arbitration agreement without fully understanding what you are agreeing to.
 Call our law office today at (213)-618-3655 and we can review the agreement.

 During the arbitration, a neutral arbitrator takes the place of both judge and jury, deciding questions of law and fact.
 Arbitrations often take less time than traditional jury trials because of the strict rules in the agreements or used by the company selected to arbitrate.
 Arbitration hearings, which parallel jury trials, also take less time because there is no need to select a jury.

 How Does an Arbitration Agreement Benefit the Employer?

 The advantage of arbitration for employers is obvious.
 It saves the employer from having to face a jury.
 Jurors can favor employees because, more often than not, they tend to relate more to the employee.

-Arbitrators often tend to be retired judges and easily command rates north of five hundred dollars per hour.
+Arbitrators often tend to be retired judges and easily command rates higher than $500 per hour.
 Employers must pay the arbitrator’s fees for an arbitration agreement to be valid in California.
-Yet despite the extra cost, which can easily exceed $100,000 by the end of the arbitration process, employers deem it necessary to keep employment claims out of a traditional courtroom and away from a jury.
+Yet, despite the extra cost, which can easily exceed $100,000, by the end of the arbitration process, employers deem it necessary to keep employment claims out of traditional courtrooms and away from a jury.

 The Legality of Mandatory Arbitration Agreements